Tuesday, 17 July 2018

 Having crossed more fields, and some properly maintained paths through thick vegetation, we came to the oddly-named village of le Grand Island, which looked anything but grand to our eyes.

-It consisted of a single descending street and the only living soul that we saw was an apron-clad woman artist at the door of her work room, with whom we exchanged sympathetic greetings.
+It consisted of a single descending street and the only living soul that we saw was an apron-clad woman artist at the door of her work room, with whom we exchanged friendly greetings.